Alafoti Fa'osiliva: Club career

 Faosiliva joined Bristol in the summer of 2012.
 He made his first start in the RFU Championship game against London Scottish on 29 November 2012 at the Memorial Stadium.

-After leaving Bristol, Fao'siliva joined Bath Rugby in the Aviva Premiership for the 2013/14 season.
-On 13 May 2016 it was confirmed he had been released from Bath due to a recent guilty plea for assault and consequent suspended custodial sentence.
+After leaving Bristol, Fa'osiliva joined Bath Rugby in the Aviva Premiership for the 2013/14 season.
+On 13 May 2016, it was confirmed he had been released from Bath due to a recent guilty plea for assault and consequent suspended custodial sentence.

 On 2 August 2016, Faosiliva signed for local rivals Worcester Warriors from the 2016–17 season, following his release from Bath.
 This was followed by a move to Championship club Bedford Blues in the 19–20 season.
 He is now lead player coach at Chippenham RFC.

 International career

 Fa’osiliva was part of the Samoa national rugby sevens team that won the 2009–10 IRB Sevens World Series.
-He was nominated for the 2010 IRB International Sevens Player of the Year alongside team captain Lolo Lui and Mikaele Pesamino.
+He was nominated for the 2010 IRB International Sevens Player of the Year alongside team captains Lolo Lui and Mikaele Pesamino.

 He represented the Samoa 15s team during the 2015 Rugby World Cup.